Are you ready to go bigger and better?

 The mount does without ball bearings in the azimuth position.
 Instead, it has three Teflon pads that provide smooth movement and compliment the altitude bearing system nicely for reliable dual axis motions.
 There are no glued parts on the mount.
 There are nuts that are bonded onto the base and the side boards are attached via handled knobs (fastening bolts) that thread into them.

-Of course, it’s not as portable as a small SCT (Schmidt-Cassegrain) or MAK (Maksutov-Cassegrain), but the views through the huge scope make your transportation efforts worth it.
+Of course, it’s not as portable as a small SCT (Schmidt-Cassegrain) or MAK (Maksutov-Cassegrain), but the views through the huge telescope make your transportation efforts worth it.

-Note: you will likely need another person to help mount the OTA to the base since you’ll need to hold it while another inserts the bolted handles.
+Note: I recommend you have another person to help mount the OTA to the base since you’ll need to hold it while another inserts the bolted handles.

 This FlexTube is akin to a traditional Dob; the only difference is the collapsible tube.
 So, it’s not exactly made for astrophotography.
 Like a regular Dob, it has fast optics and no GoTo, so long exposures and tracking is not possible.